Gather together with your sisters in Christ for a night of worship and prayer. Learn how to plan a women’s worship night with these simple tips.

 3. Figure out the technical aspects well in advance

 I know how to run the computer set up at our church.
 I have access to the a/v booth and can get the projector up and running.
-Many of you might not be able to do this.
+You may not be able to do this on your own.
 If you need someone to run video and sound for you I'd suggest checking with your church for a volunteer to help for the night you have planned.
 It would do no good to do all this planning and then realize you have no way to play the music!
 Not that music is a necessity for worship but for many it is a huge help in getting into the right frame of mind.

 4. Invite people